-Human papillomavirus (HPV) is one of the most common sexually-transmitted infections.
-It is part of the papillomaviridae family, and can be contracted at any point during an individual’s life, while they are sexually active.
-And in the vast majority of cases, it is harmless and asymptomatic.
+Human papillomavirus (HPV) is one of the most common sexually transmitted infections.
+It’s part of the papillomaviridae family, and anyone can contract it at any point during their sexually active life.

 How could you contract it?

 HPV is so common that most of the population will become infected over the course of their lifetime.

 Warts appear on the fingers and palms, are frequent in children, and are typically associated with humid environments such as swimming pools, changing rooms, etc.